HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **comment** Code that is ignored by the compiler.
 Written for the developers to document and clarify the code.
 **condition** Expression that will be evaluted during program execution to either true or false.
 **constexpr** Specifier used to declare that it is possible to evaluate the value of the function or variable at compile time.
+**cout** Object of class type ostream, used for writing data to an output.
 **curly brace** Symbol that comes i two different shapes, the open curly ({), and the close curly (}).
 Used to indicate where a block starts and ends in the code.
 D
 -